 Marin Cowan was elected Chair & Anita Druce Vice Chair.
 The minutes for the previous meeting were agreed & can be found below "Council Meeting - 13th March 2013".

-The Parish Council met in the School on Tuesday 14th January 2014.The Minutes for the meeting held on 19th November 2013 were discussed and approved.
+The Parish Council met in the School on Tuesday 18th March 2014.The Minutes for the meeting held on 14th January 2014 were discussed and approved.
 Please see below "Council meeting-14th January 2014.docx" for the detail.

 Results of Parish Council Election